tatianegercina/FinTech/07-Curriculum-Resources/Extra_Content/AWS/2/LessonPlan.md

 Answer any questions before moving on.

-### 12. Everyone Do: Delete AWS resources (15 mins)
+### 14. Everyone Do: Delete AWS resources (15 mins)

 In this activity, students will delete all the AWS resources created in Today's class to avoid additional charges.

-Explain students, as it was mentioned before, the policies for the AWS free tier and trials continually changes.
-Hence, it's essential to remove any unnecessary resources created on AWS to avoid additional charges, especially Amazon SageMaker instances, since regardless they are stopped, AWS bills you for hosting the instances.
+Explain students, as it was mentioned before, the policies for the AWS free tier and trials constantly changes, so it's important to remove any unnecessary resources created on AWS to avoid additional charges, specially Amazon SageMaker instances, since despite that they are stopped, AWS bills you for hosting the instances.

-Collaborate with TAs, on assisting students in deleting all the AWS resources that students like to remove.
+Collaborate with TAs, on assisting students to delete all the AWS resources that students like to remove.
 Remember to students, that they can save a local copy of the Jupyter notebooks, by right-clicking on the notebook name and selecting the _Download_ option.

 ![Downloading a Jupyter notebook](Images/download-notebook-sm.png)

-Answer any questions before finishing class.
+Answer any questions before finishing the class.

 ---